rapid7/docker-logentries/README.md

 ```

 You can also pass the `--no-stats` flag if you do not want stats to be
-published to logentries every second.
+published to Logentries every second.
 You __need this flag for Docker
 version < 1.5__.

 You can also pass the `--no-logs` flag if you do not want logs to be
-published to logentries.
+published to Logentries.

+The `-i <STATSINTERVAL>` downsamples the logs sent to Logentries.
+It collects samples and averages them before sending to Logentries.

-You can also filter filter the containers for whitch the logs/stats are
+You can also filter filter the containers for which the logs/stats are
 forwarded with:

 * `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.